JulineExnihilo/JulineExnihilo/README.md

 - 🔭 I’m currently working on a ✨ React Web app ✨ allowing user to customize a product before buying it
 - 💡 Most of the projects I worked on are private on my Github.
 If you wish to see what I can do please reach me and I will provide you with an access
 - 📫 How to reach me: juline@exniilomontreal.com
-- ⚡ Fun fact: I am co-founder of Exnihilo Montréal, check out what we are for our clients doing 👉 <a href="https://exnihilomontreal.com/">here</a>
+- ⚡ Fun fact: I am co-founder of Exnihilo Montréal, check out what we are doing for our clients doing 👉 <a href="https://exnihilomontreal.com/">here</a>
 ---

 ### :hammer_and_wrench: Languages and Tools :